rwhite35/Maven-Spring-Tomcat/README.md

 1. `Spring Boot` web interface was used to initially create this project but is not necessary if cloned from repo.
 For setup wizard reference see [start.spring.io](start.spring.io).

-2. The development environment is MacOS (Sonoma), and used [Homebrew](https://brew.sh) for `OpenJDK`, `Gradle`, and `Tomcat` package management.
-MacOS ships with Java (JavaSE 1.8) but that is mainly for System purposes and not recommended for general development purpose.  `Spring Framework` is cross-platform compatible and the project can build/run on either Linux or Windows.
+2. The development environment was MacOS (Sonoma), and uses [Homebrew](https://brew.sh) for `OpenJDK`, `Gradle`, and `Tomcat` package management.
+MacOS ships with Java (JavaSE 1.8) but that is mainly for System purposes and not recommended for general development purpose.  `Spring Framework` is cross-platform compatible and will build/run on either Linux or Windows environments.

-3. If using MacOS/Homebrew, the JAVA_HOME path should be something like:
+3. JAVA_HOME path should be something like the following when cloned on MacOS using Homebrew:

 - `/usr/local/Cellar/openjdk@17/17.0.12/libexec/openjdk.jdk/Contents/Home`

-4. If multiple Java SDKs are installed, and `java_home` utility is available use that to target a specific SDK:
+4. Use `java_home` utility if available and multiple Java SDKs are installed.
+The number being the target SDK version which requires version 17, but support upto 22.

 - `export JAVA_HOME=/usr/libexec/java_home -v 17`

-where the number value is the target version used for Java.

-5. This project was created using VSCode IDE which most project libraries and extensions through its Extension Manager.
-Regardless, all `Dependency Implementations` are listed in the Grandle build (build.gradle) file and should automatically pull in any required dependencies regardless of the IDE used.
+5. This project uses VSCode IDE and imports most project libraries and extensions through its Extension Manager.
+Regardless all `Dependency Implementations` are listed in the Grandle build (build.gradle) file and should automatically pull in any required dependencies regardless of the IDE used.

 --